 Jack joined Watsi on April 9th, 2013.
-Three years ago, Jack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jack's most recent donation supported Nuriya, a loving toddler from Ethiopia, to fund corrective surgery so he can enjoy playing with his family.
+Two months ago, Jack joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jack's most recent donation supported Allan, a cheerful eight-year-old from Kenya, for leg surgery.